 The United States is often viewed as one of the most innovative and progressive nations in the developed world.
 Even with our incredible advances in science and medicine, the question is still raised of if U.S. hospitals are safe for mothers during delivery?
 The gravity of the answer to this question may come as a surprise to many readers.
+The question then is how common are medical mistakes and birth injuries in U.S. Hospitals?

 Are U.S. Hospitals Safe for Mothers During Delivery?